vendruscolo-lab/ab42-g5-ensemble/README.md

 We used the same Google compute engine instance as for the previous work.
 Conda environments for training (`env-tf.txt`) and analysis (`env-analysis.txt`) are provided, although we strongly recommend using a custom tensorflow install.

 ## Dataset
-The full dataset will be uploaded to Zenodo.
+The full dataset is available on [zenodo](https://zenodo.org/record/5659241).

 ## Notebooks
 See our previous work on how to handle the notebooks.
 They contain the following: